 These are just examples of scenarios that might be exceptions.
 It can be expected that players may two-time factions secretly, turn their back on one faction and join another, or just join the faction that makes the most sense for their backstory.

-You have four choices for Factions.
+You have choices for Factions and alliances.
 You can be a 'Steader, a 'Deeper, an 'Asing, or a 'Reacher.
 It’s really up to you to decide!

 Factions and Races